MohammadMushfiqurRahman/utilities_bill_visualizer/README.md

 ### Docker Deployment

-When you deploy the application, the database tables will be created automatically.
-See the "Database" section for more information.
-For production environments, it is recommended to use a migration tool to manage database schema changes.

 To deploy the application using Docker, you can manually run the following commands:

 1. **Build and run the containers**